openregister/deployment/scripts/readme.md

     $ROOT/openregister/registry-data/data/$PHASE/$REGISTER/meta.yaml

 These contain additional metadata about the register.
-Each key corresponds to system entries stored in the register, for example "friendly-name".
+Each key corresponds to system entries stored in the register, for example "register-name".

 We intend to keep this github repository in sync with the actual registers until we have a way to archive register data.
 You can check that the data matches up by running

-    OAUTH_TOKEN=<github personal access token> python validate_metadata.py
+    GITHUB_OAUTH_TOKEN=<github personal access token> python3 validate_metadata.py

 (the github token is used to avoid rate limits)